nakhan8/SER574/HawkandDove/README.md

 Steps to run Build

-Download the build folder from here
+Download the build folder from here.

 Run the file "New Unity project.exe"